frenchfrog42/zk-hackaton/README.md

 If you want to generate the script code without installing everything on your local machine, here is a repl: https://replit.com/@frenchfrog42/bsv-hackaton

-## So, if you want to test without installing anything, here is what to do
+## If you want to try without installing anything, here is what to do

 Either you want to run the tests, either you want to run the racket code to generate the script.